cran-task-views/SportsAnalytics/SportsAnalytics.md

 -   `r pkg("volleystat")` contains match statistics from the [German Volleyball Bundesliga](https://www.volleyball-bundesliga.de/) from 2013-14 to 2018-19.
 Data were extracted from the league [homepage](www.volleyball-bundesliga.de).

+### General

+-   `r pkg("teamcolors")` provides color palettes, **ggplot2** themes, **xaringan** themes, and logos for professional teams across a variety of sports and leagues. `r pkg("teamcolors")` was originally designed to create the data graphics in [Lopez, et al. (2018)](https://projecteuclid.org/journals/annals-of-applied-statistics/volume-12/issue-4/How-often-does-the-best-team-win-A-unified-approach/10.1214/18-AOAS1165) (`r doi("10.1214/18-AOAS1165")`).
+-   `r pkg("colorr")` contains color palettes for professional sports teams in the EPL, MLB, NBA, NHL, and NFL.
+-   `r pkg("nbapalettes")` contains color palettes inspired by NBA team jersey colors.
+-   `r pkg("sleeperapi")` offers functions for gathering data from the [Sleeper API](https://api.sleeper.app/) for fantasy sports.
+-   `r pkg("sportyR")` contains functions for creating **ggplot2** representations of sports playing surfaces pursuant to rule-book specifications.
+This is particularly useful for plotting player tracking data.
+-   `r pkg("SportsTour")` provides functions for displaying tournament fixtures using knock-out and round robin methods.
+-   `r pkg("TouRnament")` consists of two functions: 1) creating league tables based on results and 2) creating a match schedule for a league.

 ###  Modeling

 A wide array of functions for modeling in sports analytics are available in the R base package (e.g. `lm()` and `glm()`).